nest/nestml/doc/syntax.md

 ```
 V mV = 0mV
 ```
-has to be stated in the `state` block.
-If the initial values are not defined in `state` it is assumed that they are zero and unit checks are no longer possible.
+has to be stated in the `initial_values` block.
+If the initial values are not defined in `initial_values` it is assumed that they are zero and unit checks are no longer possible, thus an error message is generated.

 The content of spike and current buffers can be used by just using their plain names.
-NESTML takes care behind the scenes that the buffer location at the current simulation time step is used.
+NestML takes care behind the scenes that the buffer location at the current simulation time step is used.

 ## Dynamics and time evolution

-`update:` inside this block the current time can be accessed via the variable `t`
+`update:` inside this block, the current time can be accessed via the variable `t`

-> `integrate_odes`: Explain the current behavior

-> `process_spikes()`: Do we still have this function?
+`integrate_odes`: this function can be used to integrate all stated differential equations of the `equations` block.

 `emit_spike()`: calling this function in the `update`-block results in firing a spike to all target neurons and devices time stamped with the current simulation time.

 ### Solver selection

-Currently there is support for GSL and exact integration.
+Currently, there is support for GSL and exact integration.

 In the case that the model is solved with the GSL integrator, desired absolute error of an integration step can be adjusted with the `gsl_error_tol` parameter in a `SetStatus` call.
 The default value of the `gsl_error_tol` is `1e-3`.